aaashfaq/DPS/README.md

 # DPS
-DPS_Challange_AI
+## DPS_Challange_AI

-Artificial Intelligence Challange Assesment Test.
+Artificial Intelligence Challange Assesment Test

 Instructions have been followed as given